adr1enbe4udou1n/blog/content/posts/15-a-beautiful-gitops-day-5/index.md

 ### Native dashboards

-If you go to `https://grafana.kube.rocks/dashboards`, you should see a many dashboards available that should already perfectly work, giving you a complete vision of :
+If you go to `https://grafana.kube.rocks/dashboards`, you should see a many dashboards available that should already perfectly work, giving you a complete vision of:

 * Some core components of K8s, like coredns, kube api server, all kubelets
 * Detail of pods, namespace, workloads